cybersader/awesome-cybersader/📁 05 - Learning, Notes/Cyber Movies, TV, Documentaries/The Blacklist/The Blacklist.md

 date modified: Tuesday, April 30th 2024, 9:52 pm
 ---

-# S1E9 Anso Garrick 16 P1
+# S1E9 and 10 Anso Garrick 16
 - When black sites get attacked or it's assumed they're compromised
 	- code sent over secure transmission to detain anyone who doesn't know it
 	- they destroy all computers and route data to central servers - in this case, to Quantico Virginia
--   Bad guys have a jammer and stopped telecom, simplex, and duplex signals -
+-   Bad guys have a jammer and stopped telecom, simplex, and duplex signals
+	- In the context of telecommunications and signal jamming, "telecom," "simplex," and "duplex" refer to different types of communication channels and signals:
+		1. **Telecom**: This is a general term that refers to telecommunications, which encompasses various methods of transmitting information over long distances.
+In the context of signal jamming, disabling "telecom" likely means disrupting or blocking communication channels used for telecommunication purposes, such as voice calls, data transmission, or internet connectivity.
+		2. **Simplex**: Simplex communication is a one-way communication channel where data flows in only one direction, from the transmitter to the receiver.
+Examples include television broadcasts, radio transmissions, and pager systems.
+Disabling simplex signals would involve blocking or interfering with these one-way communication channels.
+		3. **Duplex**: Duplex communication allows data to flow in both directions simultaneously, enabling two-way communication between the transmitter and the receiver.
+Examples of duplex communication include telephone conversations, video conferencing, and internet browsing.
+Disabling duplex signals would involve disrupting or blocking the bidirectional transmission of data.
+- Used IMEI analysis somehow to find where calls were coming from
+-
 # S1E8 General Ludd 109
 - Seems like an anonymous copycat
 - Plane crash - debris spread out - midair break apart or bomb